 Q: Can I link to an article within Blackboard (copyright issue)?

 A: Ok to link within blackboard.
 However Harvard Business Review "prohibits" the assigning or linking of its materials.

 Q: I have found a picture that is on the cover of a book that I would like to use in a PowerPoint presentation.
 I have looked at the copyright page and there is no mention of who painted the picture.
 Can I use the picture and cite the book using MLA rules?
 The picture excellently represents the ambiguity of the book.

 A: As long as your presentation is not open to the public (either in person or on an open website), you are fine, but yes, you certainly need to cite your sources in standard MLA format.
 You can find MLA guidelines here about how to cite an electronic image (e.g., from the web): http://owl.english.purdue.edu/owl/resource/747/08/

 The Center for Social Media at American University have created a series of Codes of Best Practices in order to establish standards for Fair Use.
 They also have links to Best Practice codes from other organizations.

-Best Practices in Fair Use of Dance-related
+Best Practices in Fair Use of Dance-related Materials

 The Code of Best Practices in Fair Use for Media Literacy Education